KovalchukDanil0/.github/README.md

 ## 💁‍♂️About Me

-I am from Ukraine 🇺🇦, located in Prague 🇨🇿, enjoying automating thing 🤖 but also building websites from scratch 🧙‍♂️.
+I am from Ukraine 🇺🇦, living in Prague 🇨🇿, enjoying automating thing 🤖 but also building websites from scratch 🧙‍♂️.
 In no-bugs time improving my skills in brewing 🍺, participating marathons 🏃, mountain biking 🚵 and listen to music on festivals 👨‍🎤.

 ## 🛠️ Currently Working On